MrAzeeeem23/Weather_app.python/README.md

 ❗❕ You can download file from Projects section.

-⭕please make sure if you download my project .exe zipfile, it will trigger the windows defender because it doesnot recognize it as exe.zipfile.⭕
+⭕please make sure if you download my project .exe zipfile, it will trigger the windows defender because it does not recognize it as exe.file.⭕
-⭕To solve this, you need to give it permission to windows defender for allow on this device.⭕
+⭕To solve this, you will need to give permission for windows defender to allow on this device.⭕

-2️⃣After installing exe.zipfile you should extract all file from it, then run the main.exe file as administrator, 🛑if incase it dose not run, drag the img-folder into main.exe file then check.
+2️⃣After installing exe.zipfile you should extract all files from it, then run the main.exe file as administrator, 🛑if incase it dose not run, drag the img-folder into main.exe file then check.

 #imported library#